 Local Mom and Pop Case:

-- Build your own e-commerce store – it’s a no brainer because the hardest aspect of any e-commerce business is the inventory and logistics which they already had in place
+- Build your own e-commerce store – it’s a no-brainer because the hardest aspect of any e-commerce business is the inventory and logistics which they already had in place

 - Create your social media presence – you’ll need brand awareness within the market and drive that traffic to your online store

-- Craft a digital marketing and content strategy – it’s crucial to drive quality traffic to the online store get conversions
+- Craft a digital marketing and content strategy – it’s crucial to drive quality traffic to the online store and get conversions

 - Marketing Automation – Email marketing with automated workflows and lead magnets across the website will help increase conversion rates